 If you earn Time Credits, they can be spent on the following shows:

 3 Time Credits per show.
+You can book online with the links above or at the theatre box office.
 Remember to bring the credits with you on the night.
 Allocated on a first come, first served basis but check our twitter in case any more get released.